April 17, 2026 · By Alex Morgan

 3. Sell FSBO (For Sale By Owner)

-You skip the listing agent commission entirely, potentially saving 2.5%–3%.
+You skip the listing agent commission entirely — potentially saving 2.5%–3%.
 The trade-off: you handle pricing, marketing, negotiations, and paperwork yourself.
-Only about 7% of home sales in 2024 were FSBO, and FSBO homes sold for a median of $310,000 compared to $405,000 for agent-assisted sales (NAR 2024 Profile of Home Buyers and Sellers).
+Only about 7% of home sales in 2024 were FSBO.
+FSBO homes sold for a median of $310,000 compared to $405,000 for agent-assisted sales (NAR 2024 Profile of Home Buyers and Sellers).

-That price gap partly reflects the types of properties sold FSBO — many are lower-priced homes or sales between people who already know each other — so the comparison isn’t apples-to-apples.
+That gap partly reflects the types of homes sold FSBO — many are lower-priced or sold between people who already know each other.
+So it’s not a clean comparison.
 Still, FSBO sellers should budget for professional photography ($200–$500), a real estate attorney ($500–$1,500), and their own time managing showings and offers.

 4. Use a Flat-Fee MLS Listing

-Flat-fee MLS services get your home on the MLS for $300–$500 without a percentage-based listing fee.
-You still may offer buyer agent compensation, but you control the listing side and can handle showings yourself.
+Flat-fee MLS services get your home listed for $300–$500 with no percentage on the listing side.
+You may still offer buyer agent compensation, but you control the listing and can handle showings yourself.

 5. Consider an iBuyer (With Caution)

-iBuyers like Opendoor offer convenience — sell your home in days with minimal showings.
-However, their service fees typically run 5%–6%, and offers tend to come in below market value.
-A 2023 MarketWatch analysis found that iBuyer sellers netted 3%–5% less than comparable homes sold on the open market.
-This option makes the most sense when speed matters more than maximizing price.
+iBuyers like Opendoor let you sell in days with almost no showings.
+But their service fees typically run 5%–6%, and offers tend to come in below market value.
+A 2023 MarketWatch analysis found that iBuyer sellers netted 3%–5% less than sellers who listed on the open market.
+This option makes sense when speed matters more than price.

 6. Explore Dual Agency

-Dual agency — where one agent represents both buyer and seller — can reduce total commission since only one agent is involved.
-However, most consumer advocates, including the Consumer Federation of America, warn against it because the agent cannot fully advocate for both sides.
-Dual agency is also illegal in eight states, including Alaska, Colorado, Florida, Kansas, Maryland, Texas, Vermont, and Wyoming (as of 2025).
+Dual agency — one agent representing both buyer and seller — can cut total commission since only one agent is involved.
+But most consumer advocates, including the Consumer Federation of America, warn against it.
+The agent cannot fully represent both sides.
+Also, dual agency is illegal in eight states: Alaska, Colorado, Florida, Kansas, Maryland, Texas, Vermont, and Wyoming (as of 2025).

 Commission vs. Net Proceeds: Every Cost That Reduces Your Take-Home

-Commission is the biggest transaction cost, but not the only one.
-Here’s a full picture of what reduces your actual proceeds.
+Commission is the biggest transaction cost — but not the only one.
+Here’s the full picture of what comes out of your proceeds.

 | Cost Category | Typical Amount |